-Your young athlete spends a significant amount of time in practice and it is important to encourage communication with his or her coaching staff about concussion protocol and the proper steps to take if your child gets hit in the head during a game.
+Young athletes spend a significant amount of time in practice and it is important to encourage communication with coaching staff about concussion protocol and the proper steps to take if a player gets hit in the head during a game.

 "Coaches and schools need to be aware of the seriousness of a concussion," says Shelby, whose son, Colin, suffered a basketball-related sports concussion.
 "At my son's school, they have a concussion protocol that they follow very closely.
 I think all coaches need to take a head bump seriously; they need to make sure that they are making the best choices for the child returning to the game, rather than the competition."